- It's orange or yellow, like Wisconsin Cheddar. (And that cheddar isn't even that color naturally. The yellow color comes from annatto, a dye.)

 - Shows up on Jimmy Two-Shoes, during the Zombie Apocalypse episode.

-- Jimmy Neutron once built the Cheese-Ray (which kept being brought up through the series) which turned items into yellow hole-filled cheese.
+- The Adventures of Jimmy Neutron: Boy Genius: Jimmy Neutron once built the Cheese-Ray (which kept being brought up through the series) which turned items into yellow hole-filled cheese.

 - On Family Guy, Peter and friends joined the police academy.
 When Peter performed a practice rectal search on Quagmire, a block of cartoon cheese was one of the many, many objects to fall out of Quagmire's ass.

 - In Ratz, the cheese is explicitly Gouda, but it's shown holier than usual.